 Cause: Hard Water

 If you have issues with soap scum, clogged pipes or appliances deteriorating quickly, you might have hard water.
-Having a plumber add a water softener is the best way to solve this issue.
+Having a plumber install a water softener is the best way to fix this issue.

 Cause: Aging Pipes